 2. Add 1 tablespoon oil to the same pot.
 Add the onion and saute over medium heat until softened without coloring, about 3 minutes.
 Add the peppers and saute until brightened in color, about 2 minutes.
 Add the garlic and saute until fragrant, about 1 minute.
 Add the chiles in adobo, the chili powder, cumin, and paprika and cook, stirring, for 1 minute.

-3. Add the tomatoes, stout, tomato paste, bay leaves, brown sugar, and 1 teaspoon salt.
+3. Return the beef to the pot and add the tomatoes, stout, tomato paste, bay leaves, brown sugar, and 1 teaspoon salt.
 Bring to a boil, then reduce the heat to medium-low.
 Partially cover the pot and simmer for 30 minutes, stirring occasionally.
 Taste for seasoning and add more sugar or salt if desired.
 Stir in the black beans and barley and continue to simmer for 10 more minutes.

 4. Ladle the chili into serving bowls.
 Serve with the garnishes for sprinkling.